3evils/Evil-Trinity/README.md

-This releasde comes without an installer.
-You MUST edit /include/ann_config.php /include/config.php This is still beta.
+This release comes without an installer.
+You MUST edit /include/ann_config.php /include/config.php Blank database file found in /include/backup/
+This is still beta.